fs34 – Albatros

 Since the 60s, the idea of improving a sailplane’s flight performance through the use of variable wing geometry was thrown around a lot among Akaflieg members.
 The reason for this is the quite opposite requirements between low speed and high speed flight.

 The first realization of such an idea in Germany was the Akaflieg Stuttgart fs29, which possesed a telescoping wing that could vary its wingspan between 13,3 and 19 m.
 Another example was the Akaflieg Braunschweig’s SB 11, which first flew in 1978.
 Its wings were equipped with Wortmann-style Fowler flaps and could increase its area from 10,56 to 13,2 m².
 With the latter, Helmut Reichmann could achieve his third world champion title in July of 1978.
-Other notable prototypes include the Akaflieg Munich’s Mü 27, a two-seater which was also equipped with Fowler flaps and first flew in 1979, the Akaflieg Darmstadt’s D 40 with its so called “pocket knife flaps” (see diagram) that first flew in 1986, and another Akaflieg Stuttgart prototype, the fs32, which was equipped with slotted flaps and first flew in 1992.
+Other notable prototypes include the Akaflieg Munich’s Mü 27, a two-seater which was also equipped with Fowler flaps and first flew in 1979, the Akaflieg Darmstadt’s D 40 with its so called “pocket knife flaps” that first flew in 1986, and another Akaflieg Stuttgart prototype, the fs32, which was equipped with slotted flaps and first flew in 1992.

 Experience